zgsrc/ibjs/README.md

 Manage [system](./example/system.js) events like changes in market data farm connectivity, IB bulletins, and FYI's.
 If you connect to the graphical TWS software, you can interact with display groups.

-This package makes use of the [Sugar](https://sugarjs.com) library, which modifies javascript prototypes (at least the way it is used in this case).
+This package uses [Sugar](https://sugarjs.com) in extended mode, which modifies javascript prototypes.

-The programming model is built on top of the [service](./doc/service.md) module, which makes interacting with the IB API pub/sub paradigm easier and enables [remoting](./doc/remoting.md).
+The [service](./doc/service.md) module makes interacting with the IB API pub/sub paradigm easier and enables [remoting](./doc/remoting.md) from other processes or the browser.

 ## License